 Tower of London.

-Definitely our most comprehensive tour, and perhaps our most colourful and illuminating, the night tour is half an hour longer than our other rides.
+Definitely our most comprehensive tour, and perhaps our most colourful and illuminating, the night tour is more cycling and less talking.
 It’ll give you a special perspective on the city, as the sun sets and day turns into night.

 After collecting your bikes at our Lambeth-based Tour/Hire Centre, you'll head to the South bank of the Thames, cycling eastward along the river towards Tate Modern, the old power station at one end of the Millennium Bridge.
 From there you'll ride with the pedestrians past the Globe Theatre, from where you'll have spectacular views across the river to St Paul’s Cathedral, as it bathes in the pinks and oranges of a London sunset.
 Onwards to Borough Market, you’ll negotiate narrow passageways dotted with historic watering holes – that only a seasoned leader could successfully guide you through, before stopping to admire the 19th-century architecture of London’s oldest food market.
 Across some cobbles and you'll be back on the riverbank, with the Tower of London dominating the other side.

 From there, it's smooth tarmac all the way to the Mayor’s office, with its oddball design, and from where you can't miss Tower Bridge.
 On the other side of the famous old river crossing, just past one of the last remaining segments of London's Roman wall, you'll enter the financial district.
 Among the City's highlights, you'll get up close to the Lloyd's building and its remarkable exoskeleton.
 Next stop is St Paul’s Cathedral itself, after which you’ll follow some atmospheric old paths before joining the slick Cycle Superhighway and heading down, one speed bump at a time, towards Westminster.